VarnaScelestus/RoR2/EphemeralCoins/README.md

 **All changes are configurable in game with [Risk of Options](https://thunderstore.io/package/Rune580/Risk_Of_Options/)!**

-- Artifact of the New Moon:
-	- Lunar Coins become Ephemeral Coins, a temporary per-run currency.
+- Artifact of the New Moon: Lunar Coins become Ephemeral Coins, a temporary per-run currency.
+	- Config to disable entirely, or 'always on' mode that applies the effect at all times without an Artifact.
-	- Config to begin each run with a set number of Ephemeral Coins (default 0, only applies if you are using the Artifact).
+	- Config to begin each run with a set number of Ephemeral Coins (default 0).

-- Independant settings:
 - Lunar Coins drop rate changed to 5% / 0.9 falloff / 0.5% min chance.
 - Lunar Pods made free of cost.
 - The Frog made free of cost, and you only have to pet it once.
 - Bazaar Between Time Lunar Buds cost lowered to 1 coin, and refresh when the Slab (Lunar Reroller) is used, even if already purchased.
 - Bazaar Between Time Lunar Seer cost lowered to 1 coin.
 - Bazaar Between Time Slab (Lunar Reroller) made free of cost.
 Can only be used once.
 - The chance for a Blue Orb to appear on stage start flattened to 37.5%, instead of decreasing for each visit to BBT.

 ## Known Issues